krisvanrens/coding-exercises/exploring-rust-exercises/rpn-calculator/README.md

 The state machine itself is pretty straight-forward and needs no extra explanation.
 We represent the states using another enumerator `State`.
-In the `main` method we simply loop over the state transitions, and exit the loop upon an error or if we are done (i.e. when the `Result` state is reached).
+In the `main` function we simply loop over the state transitions, and exit the loop upon an error or if we are done (i.e. when the `Result` state is reached).

 The loop body comprises of a `match` expression over the current state value mostly.
 Each of the state variants then again form a `match` expression over the current token.